Are We Looking at Anxiety Disorders the Wrong Way?

 Generalized anxiety disorder (GAD), panic disorder, obsessive compulsive disorder (OCD), irrational fears and phobias

 Current beliefs about these problems and treatments based on these beliefs are failing millions of people

 looking for a cure.

-in the brain and the answer lies in 'fixing' the thing that has gone wrong – usually with medication.
+answer lies in 'fixing' the thing that has gone wrong – usually with medication.

-that exists, we can see that they are not:-
+When we look closely at these problems and the evidence that exists, we can see that they are not:-